aldente0630/mofc-demand-forecast/README.md

 ## Algorithms
 ### Kats: Prophet
 * Since a *Prophet* model has to fit for each ID, I had to use the `apply` function of the `pandas dataframe` and instead used `pandarallel` to maximize the parallelization performance.
-* *Prophet* hyperparameters were tuned through 3-fold CV using the Bayesian optimization module built into the `Kats` library.
+* *Prophet* hyperparameters were tuned through 3-fold CV using the *Bayesian Optimization* module built into the `Kats` library.
 In this case, *[Tweedie](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_tweedie_deviance.html)* was applied as the loss function.

 |loss|seasonality_prior_scale|changepoint_prior_scale|changepoint_range|n_changepoints|holidays_prior_scale|yearly_seasonality|weekly_seasonality|daily_seasonality|seasonality_mode|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|